play-with-docker/play-with-docker.github.io/_posts/2017-04-01-docker-flow-proxy.markdown

 ## Predictive Load-balancing name using Docker Flow Proxy

-We will leverage the power of Docker Swarm Mode of docker 1.13, with great features of vfarciv [Docker Flow Proxy](http://proxy.dockerflow.com/swarm-mode-stack/) in this course.
+In this course, we will leverage the power of Docker Swarm Mode, released with Docker 1.13, and the great features of vfarcic **[Docker Flow Proxy](http://proxy.dockerflow.com/swarm-mode-stack/** which provide an easy way to reconfigure proxy every time a new service is deployed, or when a service is scaled.
+It uses docker **service labels** to define the metadata and rules for its dynamically-configured routing rules to send traffic from the PRoxy to real applications (regardless of the host they are within a Docker Swarm Cluster).

 Docker Flow Proxy is composed on two parts :
 - [swarm-listener](https://github.com/vfarcic/docker-flow-swarm-listener)